 - Use Your Feet – all too often in hockey, the puck ends up in our skates.
 Whether it’s from being knocked away, over-skating it, or a bad pass.
 You should think of your feet as 2 extra sticks and use them to get the puck back to your blade.
 Again, try to practice this with your eyes up and feel the puck being kicked off your heel, toe, inside, or outside of your foot.
 You’ll find that the better you get with your feet, the more comfortable you will be taking the puck from your skates to your stick quickly.

-dig this If you need any further tips, drop me a line!
+If you need any further tips, drop me a line!